Ralph Hasenhüttl: VfR Aalen

 In January 2011, Hasenhüttl succeeded Rainer Scharinger as the coach of third division VfR Aalen, then in 16th place, one point above the relegation zone.
 His first match was a 1–1 draw against VfB Stuttgart II.
 Aalen's survival in the 3.
 Liga earned him a year's contract extension.
 In the 2011–12 season, he completely rebuilt the team, bringing in eight new players and releasing 14, with the aim of a mid-table finish.
 After a slow start to the season, the team found itself in sixth place at the winter break, only a point behind the play-off position.
 The team's run continued into the second half of the season, which included an eight-game winning streak, earning Hasenhüttl a further two-year contract extension in November 2011.
 At the end of the season, Aalen finished in second place, earning automatic promotion to the 2.
 Bundesliga.

 During pre-season training in the summer of 2012, Hasenhüttl contracted a Hantavirus infection, but returned to work three weeks into the 2012–13 season.
 Hasenhüttl had switched from a 4–4–2 to a 4–5–1 formation, to facilitate a fast, counter-attacking game, with success.
 By the winter break, Aalen were in fifth place.
 The team finished the season in ninth place, the highest of the newly promoted teams.
 After two-and-a-half successful years at Aalen, Hasenhüttl resigned in June 2013, when Aalen lost its main sponsor and sporting director Markus Schupp imposed an austerity programme for the following season, with several departing players not being replaced.
-He finished with a record of 36 wins, 28 draws, and 29 losses.
+He finished with a record of 36 wins, 28 draws and 29 losses.

-FC Ingolstadt 04
+Ingolstadt 04

 In October 2013, Hasenhüttl was appointed as coach of Ingolstadt 04, replacing Marco Kurz.
 In his first season, he took them from bottom of the 2.
 Bundesliga to tenth place.
 In the 2014–15 season, Hasenhüttl took Ingolstadt to the Bundesliga for the first time, finishing the season as 2.
 Bundesliga champions.
-In the 2015–16 season, he was successful in securing Ingolstadt's Bundesliga survival, finishing in 11th place, but chose not to extend his contract.
+In the 2015–16 season, he was successful in securing Ingolstadt's Bundesliga survival, finishing in eleventh place, but chose not to extend his contract.

 RB Leipzig

 In May 2016, he was confirmed as the new manager of newly promoted RB Leipzig.
 He took over on 1 July 2016.
 His first match was against Dynamo Dresden in the German Cup.
 Leipzig lost 5–4 in a shootout.
-In his and the club's debut season in the Bundesliga Hasenhüttl guided Leipzig to a second-place finish.
-The following season, the club finished sixth, with Hasenhüttl asking for his contract to be terminated as he was not comfortable acting as an interim for incoming boss Julian Nagelsmann.
+In his and the club's debut season in the Bundesliga, Hasenhüttl guided Leipzig to a second-place finish.
+The following season, the club finished sixth, with Hasenhüttl asking for his contract to be terminated, as he was not comfortable acting as an interim for incoming boss Julian Nagelsmann.
 In May 2018, he left RB Leipzig.